ThomasAbate/Mission_Project/README.md

 No release available, game does not compile due to errors in the event notifier system.
+Update 26/03 Was able to compile brocken version

 Only possible to have one listener per event type, making fetch quests impossible, due to errors in the notifier.